Novascone/novascone.github.io/docs/about.markdown

 I will probably post things that I find interesting from computer science, mathematics, and other related fields.

-I also intend to post recipies that I think are good, and document my adventures.
+I also intend to post recipies, and document my adventures.